phpdevcommunity/essential-framework/framework-doc/routing.md

 ## Router

-The Essential Framework comes with a built-in router, [devcoder-xyz/php-router](https://github.com/devcoder-xyz/php-router), to handle routing within your application.
+The Michel Framework comes with a built-in router, [phpdevcommunity/php-router](https://github.com/phpdevcommunity/php-router), to handle routing within your application.
 This router is pre-configured and ready to use.
 However, if you prefer to use a different routing library, such as Aura Router or Symfony Routing, you can easily replace the default router.

 ### Replacing the Default Router